AI Color Analysis: Find Your Perfect Color Palette in 2026

 - Forehead (for overall tone mapping)

 It identifies whether underlying pigments lean warm (yellow/golden), cool (pink/blue), or neutral.
-Crucially, AI distinguishes between surface tone and undertone, something that confuses many humans attempting self-analysis.
+Importantly, AI distinguishes between surface tone and undertone, which is something that confuses many people attempting self-analysis.

 Eye Color Mapping: Your iris contains information beyond basic color: